UPES Dehradun BA Admissions 2026

 Prioritise High-Weightage Topics: Once you identify which chapters are commonly asked, give them more focus in your schedule.

-The General Test in CUET UG 2026 assesses your logical reasoning, quantitative aptitude, general knowledge, and current affairs.
+The General Test in CUET 2026 assesses your logical reasoning, quantitative aptitude, general knowledge, and current affairs.
 With strategic CUET 2026 preparation tips, systematic preparation of this section can significantly boost your overall score.

 Quantitative Aptitude (QA): Dedicate 3–4 days a week to practising math problems from topics like percentages, ratios, algebra, number systems, and data interpretation.
 Focus on shortcuts and formula recall.